gitlabhq/gitlabhq/doc/ci/yaml/README.md

 All nested includes will be executed without context as public user, so only another remote, or public project, or template is allowed.

+NOTE: **Note:**
+Changes to remote includes will not have effect on already created pipelines, because the include is being evaluated at the time of pipeline creation.
+This is when full definition of CI yaml is being expanded in order to create pipeline with stages with jobs.
+You always retry job that is already created, thus created after pipeline creation.
+To re-include all (thus re-evaluate the configuration), you have to re-create pipeline.

 #### Nested includes

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/53903) in GitLab 11.7.